This is not just a review of Björk’s Cornucopia but my overall concert experience at the Chase center.

 So- Ticketmaster did not get their $50 price markup.
 Sorry, I meant convenience fees, because I couldn’t buy it on-line.
 This was an unexpected glorious turn of events.
 Now, I’ve read enough books and listened to enough talking heads that I know the deal.
 The story goes, ticketmaster takes the heat for the fees so the artist can charge less for the tickets.
 Good cop, bad cop.

 If that were true then WHY were my fees at the box office merely five dollars but on-line $50.
-Also I should note the fees per ticket increase the more tickets you buy.
+Also I should note the fees per ticket increase the more tickets you buy and the higher the price of the ticket the higher the fees.
+Which, is more BS because it does not cost more money to process a front row seat than a back row seat.
 The ticket at face value was the same price either way.
 Also, shoutout to the lady with pink hair working the desk for giving me the ticket price with fees included first, then breaking it down AND overriding the stupid stranded seat nonsense and getting me that isle seat.

 So as I said, my musical ancestors were with me and saved me $50.